mmcdermott/How-to-PhD/docs/skill_modules/communication.md

 of the sections in a traditional paper structure.

-A good recipe when thinking about using this framing is that for each point, you want to state it clearly, motivate it (ideally iwth citation, experimental results, arguments, or proofs), and connect it back to the main message of your paper.
+A good recipe when thinking about using this framing is that for each point, you want to state it clearly, motivate it (ideally with citation, experimental results, arguments, or proofs), and connect it back to the main message of your paper.
 For example, if you argue that a problem is important because it affects industry applications, find a citation for it!
 If you argue that existing approaches fail because of an empirical property, then cite it, or, if nobody has noted it previously, show it empirically!
 To motivate why one of